Making the Mathilde Blouse? In this post I'm going to show you how to sew the back opening and hem.

-2) Fold the back openings inwards along the fold lines, right sides together.
+Fold the back openings inwards along the fold lines (or the edge of the interfacing), right sides together.

-3) Stitch the top edges of the back openings, at the same level as the neckline seam.
+Stitch across the top edges of the back openings, at the same level as the neckline seam.

-6) Topstitch all the way round each back opening, 3mm / 1/8” from its edges, to form a long rectangle.
+Topstitch (or "edgestitch") a rectangle all the way round each back opening, 3mm (1/8in) from its edges.
 Be sure to catch the edge of the neckline facing in the stitching.